robysf/Coursera_Getting_Cleaning_Data/README.md

 ## Codebook

-The **codebook** with simple variable descriptions is included in a separate markdown file within this repository.
+The **codebook** with simple variable descriptions is included in a separate markdown file within this repository ("Codebook.md").